quicwg/multipath/draft-ietf-quic-multipath.md

 The transport parameter "active_connection_id_limit"
 {{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.
-For the QUIC multipath extension this limit even applies when no connection ID is exposed in the QUIC header.
+However, unless NAT rebinding ({{Section 7.8. of QUIC-TRANSPORT}}) is a nonconcern, endpoints SHOULD refrain from using all available Connection IDs to actively open additional paths.
+This is because spare Connection IDs are need to respond to unintentional migration events.

 # Path Setup and Removal {#setup}